November 28, 2018

 Commission a paid piece to test the potential writer's chops.
 This may take time and money, but it's a great way to ensure the writer has what it takes to fit in with your brand and produce the content you need.
 These paid pieces also enable you to test communication with a freelancer to get a feel for how responsive they are.

 You can also ask potential article writers to take a spelling or grammar test.
 This is particularly important if you choose to hire writers that are based outside of the U.S. that may not be native English speakers.
-Requiring tests such as these ensures your writer has the skill level you're looking for.
+Requiring tests such as these ensures your writer has the skillset you're looking for.

 If you're hiring an in-house writer, you'll likely pay hourly for their services.
 Freelance writers are typically paid per piece to make things simpler.
 You can choose to pay a flat fee for every article or content piece or opt to pay per word.